radianttap/Coordinator/README.md

 # Coordinator

 Implementation of _Coordinator_ design pattern.
-It is *the* application architecture pattern for iOS, carefully designed to fit into UIKit; so much so it could easily be `UICoordinator`.
+It is *the* application architecture pattern for iOS, carefully designed to fit into UIKit; so much it could easily be `UICoordinator`.

 Since this is *core architectural pattern*, it’s not possible to explain its usage with one or two clever lines of code.
 Give it a day or two; analyze and play around with the demo example.
 I’m pretty sure you’ll find it worthy of your time and future projects.